ashleve/lightning-hydra-template/README.md

 <details>
 <summary>Train on CPU, GPU, TPU or even with DDP and mixed precision</summary>

-> *PyTorch Lightning makes it really easy to train your models on different hardware!*
+> *PyTorch Lightning makes it really easy to train your models on different hardware.*
 ```yaml
 # train on CPU
 python run.py trainer.gpus=0